 From the current menu, I would recommend all of them of course but if I had to choose just one, I would say the ‘Catch of the Day’.
 For me it’s great to offer a different freshly caught fish every day and our guests look forward to finding out what it is going to be.
 However, as I said, menus change and are a work in progress, so my choice will probably change frequently!

 Has our interview left you feeling hungry?
-Take a look at our sample a la carte menu and bistro menu and get in touch with our team to reserve you a table.
+Take a look at our menus and get in touch with our team to reserve a table.
 Our kitchen sources from local Argyll suppliers and our talented team ensure ingredients are as fresh as possible and cooked to the highest standards.